-This conference will set out and debate the opportunities and consequences for farmers in a post-Brexit environment.
+This conference set out and debated the opportunities and consequences for farmers in a post-Brexit environment.

-Throughout the programme, we will explore how we can design food systems which are profitable for farmers, whilst at the same time enhancing the environment and public health.
-We will also discuss growing consumer demands for local, traceable food and how all farmers can adapt to keep up with this market.
+Throughout the programme, we explored how we can design food systems which are profitable for farmers, whilst at the same time enhancing the environment and public health.
+We also discussed growing consumer demand for local, traceable food and how all farmers can adapt to keep up with this market.

-Over the course of two days, we will be exploring the following themes:
+Over the course of two days, we explored the following themes:

 Public Money for Public Goods – How will the Government create ‘carrot and stick’ polices to reward farmers for doing the right thing?
 How will this accelerate the changes that are needed to create more sustainable farming systems with better environmental and health outcomes?

 Measuring Public Goods – Are there clearer, simpler and more powerful metrics which could replace the current subsidy system and help determine eligibility for public purse support?
 The current process of field to fork involves multiple farm audits, overlapping certification schemes and a resulting mass consumer confusion about the best food to eat.
 How can we simplify the system, providing regulators with the information they need, encouraging continuous improvement and providing greater transparency in the market place?